Saving and spending money

 Once the software explained, every roadster would cost 68.000 dollars, which would have meant a profit of around 30.000 dollars apiece for Tesla.
 Everyone knew this number was wrong, but it was still passed on board.
 About the middle of 2007, Watkins turned his observations to Musk.

-He was prepared for bad numbers, but confident that costs would decrease significantly over time through optimizations in the production process and increased sales.
+He was prepared for bad numbers, but confident that the costs would decrease significantly over time through optimizations in the production process and increasing sales.
 "But then Tim had seriously bad news for me," he says.
 It looked as though every roadster's production would cost as much as 200.000 dollars - and Tesla wanted to sell it for only about 85.000 dollars.
 "Even with full production, it would have been about the 170.000 dollars or something insane," says Musk.
 "Of course that was not so important, because every third car damn it just did not work anyway."